Posted on 1 Comment

 All four US colleges accepted me.

 But – I did not attend ANY of them.
-On our way back to Quadra Island (B.C.) we visited Sedona (Arizona), where, at Oak Creek (Red rock Crossing / Cathedral Rock), we ran into some people who were part of a nearby Religious Order (Aquarian Concepts Community, it was called then) – a woman and 3 kids.
+On our way back to Quadra Island (B.C.) we visited Sedona (Arizona), where, at Oak Creek (Red rock Crossing, near Cathedral Rock), we ran into some people who were part of a nearby Religious Order (Aquarian Concepts Community, it was called then) – a woman and 3 kids.
 I played with Amadon & the Twins; while Moira talked with Len Mana about the community.

 I guess we kind of fell into a Cosmic Rabbit Hole there.
 We hung around a few days, met people, attended some evening classes, got Personal Transmissions, and decided THAT’S where we should be.